-- our ability to successfully manage credit risk, interest rate risk, liquidity risk, and other risks inherent to our industry; - legislative or regulatory changes; - adverse developments in the financial services industry generally, such as the recent bank failures and any related impact on depositor behavior; - the effects of changes in the level of checking or savings account deposits and the competition for deposits on our funding costs, net interest margin and ability to replace maturing deposits and advances, as necessary; - the effects of actions taken by governmental agencies to stabilize the recent volatility in the financial system and the effectiveness of such actions; - changes in monetary and fiscal policies of the U.S. Government; - inflation, interest rate, market and monetary fluctuations; - the effects of security breaches and computer viruses that may affect our computer systems or fraud related to debit card products; - the accuracy of our financial statement estimates and assumptions, including the estimates used for our allowance for credit losses, deferred tax asset valuation and pension plan; - changes in our liquidity position; - changes in accounting principles, policies, practices or guidelines; - the frequency and magnitude of foreclosure of our loans; - the effects of our lack of a diversified loan portfolio, including the risks of loan segments, geographic and industry concentrations; - the strength of the United States economy in general and the strength of the local economies in which we conduct operations; - our ability to declare and pay dividends, the payment of which is subject to our capital requirements; - changes in the securities and real estate markets; - structural changes in the markets for origination, sale and servicing of residential mortgages; - uncertainty in the pricing of residential mortgage loans that we sell, as well as competition for the mortgage servicing rights related to these loans and related interest rate risk or price risk resulting from retaining mortgage servicing rights and the potential effects of higher interest rates on our loan origination volumes; - the effect of corporate restructuring, acquisitions or dispositions, including the actual restructuring and other related charges and the failure to achieve the expected gains, revenue growth or expense savings from such corporate restructuring, acquisitions or dispositions; - the effects of natural disasters, harsh weather conditions (including hurricanes), widespread health emergencies (including pandemics, such as the COVID-19 pandemic), military conflict, terrorism, civil unrest or other geopolitical events; our ability to comply with the extensive laws and regulations to which we are subject, including the laws for each jurisdiction where we - operate;the willingness of clients to accept third-party products and services rather than our products and services and vice versa; - increased competition and its effect on pricing; - technological changes; - the outcomes of litigation or regulatory proceedings; - negative publicity and the impact on our reputation; - · changes in consumer spending and saving habits; - growth and profitability of our noninterest income; - the limited trading activity of our common stock; - the concentration of ownership of our common stock; - anti-takeover provisions under federal and state law as well as our Articles of Incorporation and our Bylaws; - other risks described from time to time in our filings with the Securities and Exchange Commission; and - our ability to manage the risks involved in the foregoing.
+- our ability to successfully manage credit risk, interest rate risk, liquidity risk, and other risks inherent to our industry; - legislative or regulatory changes; - adverse developments in the financial services industry generally, such as the recent bank failures and any related impact on depositor behavior; - the effects of changes in the level of checking or savings account deposits and the competition for deposits on our funding costs, net interest margin and ability to replace maturing deposits and advances, as necessary; - the effects of actions taken by governmental agencies to stabilize the recent volatility in the financial system and the effectiveness of such actions; - changes in monetary and fiscal policies of the U.S. Government; - inflation, interest rate, market and monetary fluctuations; - the effects of security breaches and computer viruses that may affect our computer systems or fraud related to debit card products; - the accuracy of our financial statement estimates and assumptions, including the estimates used for our allowance for credit losses, deferred tax asset valuation and pension plan; - changes in our liquidity position; - changes in accounting principles, policies, practices or guidelines; - the frequency and magnitude of foreclosure of our loans; - the effects of our lack of a diversified loan portfolio, including the risks of loan segments, geographic and industry concentrations; - the strength of the United States economy in general and the strength of the local economies in which we conduct operations; - our ability to declare and pay dividends, the payment of which is subject to our capital requirements; - changes in the securities and real estate markets; - structural changes in the markets for origination, sale and servicing of residential mortgages; - uncertainty in the pricing of residential mortgage loans that we sell, as well as competition for the mortgage servicing rights related to these loans and related interest rate risk or price risk resulting from retaining mortgage servicing rights and the potential effects of higher interest rates on our loan origination volumes; - the effect of corporate restructuring, acquisitions or dispositions, including the actual restructuring and other related charges and the failure to achieve the expected gains, revenue growth or expense savings from such corporate restructuring, acquisitions or dispositions; - the effects of natural disasters, harsh weather conditions (including hurricanes), widespread health emergencies (including pandemics, such as the COVID-19 pandemic), military conflict, terrorism, civil unrest or other geopolitical events; - our ability to comply with the extensive laws and regulations to which we are subject, including the laws for each jurisdiction where we operate; - the impact of the restatement of the Impacted Financials; - any inability to implement and maintain effective internal control over financial reporting and/or disclosure control or inability to - remediate any existing material weaknesses in our internal control over financial reporting and/or disclosure controls deemed ineffective; the willingness of clients to accept third-party products and services rather than our products and services and vice versa; - increased competition and its effect on pricing; - technological changes; - the outcomes of litigation or regulatory proceedings; - negative publicity and the impact on our reputation; - changes in consumer spending and saving habits; - growth and profitability of our noninterest income; - the limited trading activity of our common stock; - the concentration of ownership of our common stock; - anti-takeover provisions under federal and state law as well as our Articles of Incorporation and our Bylaws; - other risks described from time to time in our filings with the Securities and Exchange Commission; and - our ability to manage the risks involved in the foregoing.